techstars/full-stack-challenge/README.md

 ## Motivation and Architectural Design

 To approach the solution, I first planned out everything that needed to be accomplished.
 I am a big picture person, so I need to understand how everything works together before tackling smaller portions and getting into the nitty gritty.
-Do this, I read through the entire challenge, designed my backend architecture (relationships, tech stack, routes), and researched ways to display the design effectively on the frontend.
+To do this, I read through the entire challenge, designed my backend architecture (relationships, tech stack, routes), and researched ways to display the design effectively on the frontend.
 From here, I coded out the Ruby/ROR--PostgreSQL application.
 It has been a long time since I have coded a full application in Ruby, so I welcomed the challenge.
 After reading through possible future scenarios, I wanted to setup the backend as best I could to be prepared.
 This meant adding a table for categories with a reference to companies.
 The following is my backend relationship structure:

 Companies --< Founders

 Companies --< Categories

-Therefore:

-Founders belong to Companies
-Categories belong to Companies
-Companies have many Founders
-Companies have many Categories

 The relationships are very simple.
 One thing I knew for sure, is that given what I needed to display, if I setup my backend to send everything with companies (founders and categories), then I could cut down on costly network calls.
 I know there are ways to cut down on db calls as well, but to be honest, it has been a long time and I was on a crunch.
 Though I strongly see the value that is missing.
 Next, I chose strong params and model validations to increase the stability of the backend as well and write better, safer code.
 I did however intentionally create nearly all routes for every table.
 I could see the need for creating or deleting or updating categories and founders, so I felt it only made sense.
 I like to work extremely efficiently and felt this was a good way to do so, but I understand there are certain drawbacks to every choice.
 The backend was so simple, that I felt no need to write any modules or methods, though again, if things got more complicated, I would certainly see the need.
 That just about sums up my backend architecture.
 I would love to get back into Rails and really dive deep into all the magical things it can do!